drocheam/optrace/docs/source/color.rst

 While doing the conversion of a physical light spectrum to coordinates in a human vision color model is a common task, going the opposite direction is rather unusual.
-In our application the conversion is used to load digital images into the raytracer and propagate spectral wavelengths troughout the tracing geometry.
+In our application the conversion is used to load digital images into the raytracer and propagate spectral wavelengths throughout the tracing geometry.
 Such an implementation would enable us a simple simulation of different light and lightning scenes.

-The conversion process is commonly referred to as *Spectral Upsampling*.
+The conversion process is commonly referred to as *Spectral Upsampling*, *Spectral Rendering* or *Spectral Synthesis*.
 An implementation with real LED spectral curves is found in :footcite:`10.2312:sr.20221150`, while modelling sRGB reflectances is found in :footcite:`10.2312:sr.20191216`.
-It is important to note that not all chromacities inside the human vision and even the sRGB gamut can be modelled by valid reflectance spectra, since the reflectance range is bound to :math:`[0,~1]`.
+It is important to note that not all chromaticities inside the human vision and even the sRGB gamut can be modelled by valid reflectance spectra, since the reflectance range is bound to :math:`[0,~1]`.
 However, when choosing illuminant curves there is no such limitation.

-When choosing spectral primaries some requirements can be demanded:
+While the conversion of a spectral distribution to a color is well-defined, going backwards the conversion is not unique and simply reversible.
+Multiple spectral distributions can create the same color stimulus, an effect known as *metamerism*.
+In fact, there infinitely many distributions being perceived as the same color.
+With so many possibilities to choose from, we can demand some requirements for our sRGB primaries:

 .. topic:: Requirements